kastolars/trusti-torrent-rust-implementation/README.md

 # TRustI - Torrent Rust Implementation

+If you wish to skip the walkthrough and just run the code, the instructions are at the bottom.

+## Introduciton

+This is my Rust implementation of a BitTorrent client.
+I chose this project because the goal of creating a BitTorrent client forces me to learn socket programming, parsing, and concurrency concepts in Rust.

+Note: I do not condone piracy or any type of illegal file sharing.
+I've purposefully hardcoded the file in this project.

 ## Inspiration

 This project was inspired by [Jesse Li's blog post](https://blog.jse.li/posts/torrent/)  where he built a torrent client